SophieAu/moira-site/data/content/artwork/an-offer-on-paper-risograph-edition-of-20.md

 ---
-image: "/uploads/an-offer-on-paper.jpg"
+image: /uploads/an-offer-on-paper.jpg
-title: An Offer on Paper, risograph, Edition of 20
+title: 'An Offer on Paper, risograph, Edition of 20'
+_template: artwork
 ---